dave-theunsub/clamtk/README.md

 * For KDE (Dolphin file manager): https://github.com/dave-theunsub/clamtk-kde
 * For XFCE (Thunar file manager): https://github.com/dave-theunsub/thunar-sendto-clamtk
 * For MATE (Nemo file manager): https://github.com/dave-theunsub/nemo-sendto-clamtk

-## Other

-As of version 3.10, ClamTk will not scan standard mail directories, such as .evolution, .mozilla or .thunderbird.
-This is due to parsing problems.
-If a smart way of doing that comes up, it will be added.

-Also, please note that version numbers mean absolutely nothing.
-There is no rhyme or reason to odd or even numbers (i.e., an odd number does not mean "unstable").
-A new version means it goes up 1 (or, rather, .01).
-Version 6.xx, still in development, will likely use the Gtk3 libraries.

 ## Troubleshooting